SUBSCRIBE TO OUR FREE NEWSLETTER

 A little 5-year-old black child in Mississippi was required to wear black shoes as part of the school's dress code.
 The family didn't have black shoes for him and his mother colored in some white and red sneakers with black magic marker.
 He was nabbed by the cops at school and sent home in the back of a police vehicle.

 Due to a spike in crime by juveniles in the 1990s, social scientist John Delulio propagated a myth of the rise of "superpredators."
 These superpredators were to be "radically impulsive, brutally remorseless elementary school youngsters who pack guns instead of lunches" and "have absolutely no respect for human life."
 This false panic paved the way for Zero Tolerance policies that over-criminalized childish behaviors in schools.
 Consequently, we've seen expulsions and suspensions almost double since then.
 The Vera Institute reports that about 2 million secondary school students are now suspended annually.
-Compare that to the fact that just 3 million students graduated high school that same year.
+Compare that to just 3 million students graduating high school that same year.

 Black and Latino students are suspended and expelled at much higher rates than white students.
-Black students in middle school are suspended at a rate almost four times more often than white youth, and three times more likely than white youth for the same infractions overall.
+Black students in middle school are suspended at a rate almost four times more often than white youth and three times more likely than white youth for the same infractions overall.
 Particularly alarming is that over 70% of all students receiving school-related arrests and referrals to law enforcement are black or Latino.

 The consequences of both this excessive criminalizing of children and the racial bias in harsh punishments are extreme.
 The Kirwan Institute cites studies showing that a single suspension in the first year of high school doubles the dropout chance for that child.
 Children who experience expulsions are three times more likely to end up in the juvenile justice system.
-Once caught within the juvenile system, the psychological and economic consequences can have a lasting and burdensome impact on children while simultaneously decreasing their educational and financial opportunities, and increasing the chances of re-incarceration.
+Once caught within the juvenile system, the psychological and economic consequences can have a lasting and burdensome impact on children while simultaneously decreasing their educational and financial opportunities and increasing the chances of re-incarceration.
 People incarcerated as youth are nearly 70% more likely to be in jail again by age 25 than youth who were not referred to juvenile detention.

 The current discipline policies in our schools undoubtedly criminalize our children and criminalize them with a bias, especially against black youth.
 When officers like Ben Fields react to a child who won't relinquish her cell phone with excessive violence and arrest, he is potentially condemning her before she has even had the chance to grow up.
-Right now, our school policies assume black kids are criminals and we should beat 'em up, kick 'em out and lock 'em up.
+Right now, our school policies assume black kids are criminals, and we should beat 'em up, kick 'em out, and lock 'em up.

 Are you outraged yet?